 Firefox users could also set the preference app.update.enabled on about:config to false to disable update checks in the browser.

-Mozilla plans to change the updating logic of Firefox by removing the third option from the browser's user interface and from about:config.
+Mozilla changed the updating logic of Firefox by removing the third option from the browser's user interface and from about:config.

 The organization does not mention explicitly how it plans to deal with Firefox installations that are set to never check for updates.
 It seems likely that the setting will be switched to "check but don't install" automatically, but that is not mentioned explicitly anywhere.